 Dr. Lesley Mayne joined the Communication Sciences and Disorders faculty at the University of Wisconsin - Eau Claire in 2020 after five years of serving on the faculty at California Baptist University.
 She completed her undergraduate degree in Communication at the University of Southern California, her master's degree in Communication Sciences and Disorders at California State University, Fullerton, and her Ph.D. in Special Education at Claremont Graduate University.
 Dr. Mayne spent nearly 20 years in public schools and private practice working with children and adults before transitioning to a faculty role where her research interests include augmentative and assistive communication and pedagogy.
-She co-authored a book with Dr. Sharon Rogers published in 2020 titled, Augmentative and Assistive Communication with Children: A Protocol and Intervention Plan to Support Children with Complex Communication between AAC users and communication partners as well as young adults with complex communication profiles in work and community settings.
+She co-authored a book with Dr. Sharon Rogers published in 2020 titled, Augmentative and Assistive Communication Profiles.
+Her current augmentative and assistive communication research interests focus on bridging communication between AAC users and communication partners as well as young adults with complex communication profiles in work and community settings.
 Her pedagogical research interests include developing courses that maximize student engagement and learning through research to practice.

-Ms. Kelly Muller joined our department on a part-time basis as a Clinical Instructor in the summer of 2020 and has continued in this capacity through the spring semester of 2022, supervising telepractice sessions at the CCD.
-She is joining the department as a full-time Clinical Instructor beginning in the fall of 2022 and will continue with supervision as well as some teaching of undergraduate coursework.
-Ms. Muller earned her Bachelor's degree in Psychology from

-UW-Madison in 1995.
-She later completed the Communication Sciences and Disorders post-baccalaureate sequence at UW-Eau Claire and earned her Master's degree at UW-Eau Claire in 2013.
-Since graduation (and through the 2021-2022 school year), she has worked as a school-based clinician in a small rural Wisconsin district where she had the privilege to serve students aged 3 through 21 with a variety of communication needs as well as phonemic awareness/literacy skills more universally.
+Ms. Kelly Muller joined our department on a part-time basis as a Clinical Instructor in the summer of 2020 and continued in this capacity through the spring semester of 2022, supervising telepractice sessions at the CCD while practicing in the school setting.
+She began working full-time at UWEC as a Clinical Instructor beginning in the fall of 2022, supervising undergraduate and graduate student clinicians, and teaching undergraduate courses on clinical procedures and child language.
+Ms. Muller earned her bachelor's degree in psychology from UW-Madison in 1995.
+She later completed the Communication Sciences and Disorders post-baccalaureate sequence at UW-Eau Claire and earned her master's degree at UW-Eau Claire in 2013.
+From 2013-2022 she worked as a school-based clinician in a small rural Wisconsin district where she had the privilege to serve students aged 3 through 21 with a variety of communication needs as well as phonemic awareness/literacy skills more universally.
 Ms. Muller has been a Clinical Fellowship mentor and has hosted several pre-extern and externship students from UW-Eau Claire.
-While she loves working with school-aged students directly, Ms. Muller is particularly energized by and excited to work with students at UW-Eau Claire who are preparing to enter the field.
+While she loved working with school-aged students directly, Ms. Muller is particularly energized by her work with students at UW-Eau Claire who are preparing to enter the field.
+She enjoys some hands-on clinical work via casual employment through a local pediatric clinic during the summer months.

 Dr. Brian Orr joined our department in the fall of 2020.
-He completed both his master's degree (2012) and PhD (2020) in Communication Sciences and Disorders at the University of Florida.
-Between 2012 and 2016, Dr. Orr worked as a school-based speech language pathologist primarily in middle and high schools.
-His research interests revolve around relationships between cognitive and linguistic abilities in older children and adolescents with developmental language disorders.
-He is especially interested in the interactions between cognition and language in the context of reading for deep comprehension and how to leverage knowledge of these interactions in the development of effective assessment and treatment practices.
-Dr. Orr provides clinical supervision and teaches courses in phonetics and research methods.
+He completed both his master's degree (2012) and Ph.D.
+(2020) in Communication Sciences and Disorders at the University of Florida.
+Between 2012 and 2016, Dr. Orr worked as a school-based speech-language pathologist serving middle and high school students.
+His clinical and research interests revolve around how various aspects of cognition interact with language to support academic learning and reading comprehension in individuals with language and literacy disorders.
+He also conducts research as a member of the UWEC SoTL Lab (scholarship of teaching and learning) and has an interest in exploring ways to improve educational support for families engaged in home education.
+In addition, Dr. Orr is the faculty supervisor for the speech-language pathology teams assigned to the Human Development Center and Language and Literacy Clinic.
+Dr. Orr is a founding member of the US Raising Awareness of Developmental Language Disorders group and serves on the higher education committee for the Wisconsin Reads Literacy Task Force.